tomlqc/about-quantum/source/intro/quantum2/revolution.rst

 A Revolution
 ============

-The theory of **Quantum Mechanics** was developped around 1900, and provided explanations to the black-body radiation problem by `Max Planck <https://www.nobelprize.org/prizes/physics/1918/planck/facts/>`_ in 1900, thus resolving the *ultraviolet catastrophe*, or to the photoelectric effect by
+The theory of **Quantum Mechanics** was developed around 1900, and provided explanations to the black-body radiation problem by `Max Planck <https://www.nobelprize.org/prizes/physics/1918/planck/facts/>`_ in 1900, thus resolving the *ultraviolet catastrophe*, and to the photoelectric effect by
 `Albert Einstein <https://www.nobelprize.org/prizes/physics/1921/einstein/facts/>`_ in 1905.

 The motivation for this theory were experiments, whose strange results needed